-The purpose of this Public Participation Meeting is to present information, receive your ideas and comments, and answer your questions about the Proposed Transmission Line Project.
-The "Questions and Answers" section below provides general information about the project.
+The purpose of this public participation meeting is to present information about the Project, receive input and comments, and answer questions about the Project.
+The Question and Answer Sections below provide general information about the Project.

-You will notice that there are several subject matter stations with associated exhibits.
-Each station addresses a different aspect of the Proposed Transmission Line Project.
-Oncor representatives, as well as representatives from Freese and Nichols, Inc. (FNI)-the environmental consulting firm retained by Oncor-and Halff Associates, Inc. (Halff)-the property abstractor retained by Oncor can provide answers to specific questions about the Proposed Transmission Line Project.
-We encourage you to take advantage of this opportunity to talk with the various representatives of Oncor FNI, and Halff.
-Oncor, FNI, and Halff can provide information concerning particular areas of expertise as they relate to the proposed project.
-Please spend as much time as you need at each station to have your questions answered or address any issues you may have that are important to you.
-Please bear with us and we will make every attempt to answer any questions you may have in as timely a manner as possible.
+You will notice that there are several subject matter stations with associated exhibits located around the room.
+Each station addresses a different aspect of the Project.
+Oncor and WETT representatives, as well as representatives from Oncor's and WETT's environmental and routing consultant, Burns & McDonnell Engineering Company, Inc. (Burns & McDonnell), and the property ownership abstractor, Integra Reality Resources (Integra), are located at each station and can provide answers to specific questions about the Project.
+These representatives are subject-matter experts who can provide information concerning their areas of expertise as they relate to the Project.
+We encourage you to take advantage of this opportunity to talk with the various representatives.

-Public Participation Meeting Questions and Answers:
+The stations are arranged sequentially to provide a better understanding of the development process for the Proposed Transmission Line Project.
+Please spend as much time as you would like at each station to ask questions or address any issues that are important to you.
+Because this is an informal open house, come-and-go meeting, there may be times when particular exhibits are busier than others.
+Please bear with us and we will make every attempt to answer any questions you have in a timely manner.